MWelHeb/empirical_eyes/Data_Science_Projects.md

 #### 3 - Data analysis

 In the following I will describe the various steps of the data analysis which have been conducted including the corresponding python script.
-If you would like to see the full final python script please look here:
+If you would like to see the full final python scripts please look here:

 - [Data_Preparation_(01__run_covid_sv_1.py)](01_run_covid_sv_1.py)
 - [Web_Application_(02_web_covid_sv_1.py)](02_web_covid_sv_1.py)

+The first script is focussing on preprocessing the data and doing the necessary calculations for the analysis.
+After this has been done the preprocessed data is than being stored in some Excel files.
+The second script reads/opens this preprocessed data and than focuses in particular on displaying the results to the enduser.

+I will start of with explaining the first script.
 Every data analysis starts of with finding/getting an appropriate data source to be analyzed.
 In my case basically in a first step a Google search directed me to the GitHub Data Source: D2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE.

 In order to extract this data from the John Hopkins University GitHub Data Repository and to further work with it in Python it is very useful to install the package pandas, which is a very powerful Python data analysis library.
 Additionally to pandas there are further packages such as numpy, DateTime, matplotlib etc. within Python which will be very helpuful for the further analysis.